Man of the Year (album): Singles

-According to NET, Skales originally set a date for the album's release to be 1 April 2015.
-The album's track list was revealed on 11 May 2015.
-Man of the Year features six singles including the main hit, "Shake Body", released on 6 May 2014.
-The second and third singles, "I Am For Real" and "Je Kan Mo", were both released on 21 January 2015.
-The fourth single, "Always" featuring Davido, was released on 13 May 2015, and followed by the fifth single was "Ijo Ayo" featuring Olamide, released on 15 May 2015.
-The Uhuru-produced "Lo Le" was released on 11 September 2015 as his first single in South Africa through Baseline Music and Universal Music.
+The album's lead singles, "I Am For Real" and "Je Kan Mo", were both released on 21 January 2015.
+"Always" featuring Davido, was released as the second single on 13 May 2015.
+The Olamide-assisted "Ijo Ayo" featuring Olamide was released on 15 May 2015 as the album's third single.
+The Uhuru-produced "Lo Le" was by Baseline Music and Universal Music South Africa released as the album's fourth single on 11 September 2015, and as his debut single in South Africa.